muktipat/EventEngine/README.md

 ### Event Management System
--Project Title: EventEngine \n
+-Project Title: EventEngine
 -Programming Language: HTML, CSS, MySQL, Php
 -Project Description: Designing and Hosting College event management system.
 On this platform students can create profile, look through the event lists, register for the events and organizers can maintain the event registrations.
--
+-Dedicated chat bot for the website for all events related questions